-- (20) RISK OF 50.0 TO LESS THAN 100.0 PER MILLION FACILITY means a facility that has had its health risk assessment approved by the District in accordance with Health and Safety Code Section 44362 and whose risk assessment results show a total potential cancer risk, summed across all pathways of exposure and all compounds, of greater than or equal to 50.0, but less than 100.0 cases per million persons. - (21) RISK OF 100.0 PER MILLION OR GREATER FACILITY means a facility that has had its health risk assessment approved by the District in accordance with Health and Safety Code Section 44362 and whose risk assessment results show a total potential cancer risk, summed across all pathways of exposure and all compounds, of greater than or equal to 100.0 cases per million persons. - (22) SIMPLE FACILITY means a facility that has one (1) or two (2) processes as determined by six-digit SCC. - (23) SMALL BUSINESS for the purpose of this rule, means a facility which is independently owned and operated and has met all of the following criteria in the preceding year: - (A) The facility has ten (10) or fewer (annual full-time equivalence) employees; - (B) The facility's total annual gross receipts are less than \$1,000,000; - (C) The total annual gross receipts of the facility's California operations are less than \$5,000,000. - (24) SOURCE CLASSIFICATION CODES (SCC) means number codes created by the United States Environmental Protection Agency used to identify processes associated with point sources that contribute emissions to the atmosphere. - (25) SPECIAL RISK ASSESSMENT FEE means the fee charged to facilities to cover the cost of the qualified District personnel or a qualified consultant, as determined by the Executive Officer (EO), engaged by the District under contract, in the event that the EO determines that an existing health risk assessment should be revised and the owner/operator cannot perform this task without errors or delays.
+- (21) RISK OF 50.0 TO LESS THAN 100.0 PER MILLION FACILITY means a facility that has had its health risk assessment approved by the District in accordance with Health and Safety Code Section 44362 and whose risk assessment results show a total potential cancer risk, summed across all pathways of exposure and all compounds, of greater than or equal to 50.0, but less than 100.0 cases per million persons. - (22) RISK OF 100.0 PER MILLION OR GREATER FACILITY means a facility that has had its health risk assessment approved by the District in accordance with Health and Safety Code Section 44362 and whose risk assessment results show a total potential cancer risk, summed across all pathways of exposure and all compounds, of greater than or equal to 100.0 cases per million persons. - (23) SIGNIFICANT RISK LEVEL is a maximum individual cancer risk of at least one hundred per million $(100 \times 10^{-6})$ or a total acute or chronic hazard index of at least five (5) for any target organ system at any receptor location. - (24) SIMPLE FACILITY means a facility that has one (1) or two (2) processes as determined by six-digit SCC. - (25) SMALL BUSINESS for the purpose of this rule, means a facility which is independently owned and operated and has met all of the following criteria in the preceding year: - (A) The facility has ten (10) or fewer (annual full-time equivalence) employees; - (B) The facility's total annual gross receipts are less than \$1,000,000; and - (C) The total annual gross receipts of the facility's California operations are less than \$5,000,000. - (26) SOURCE CLASSIFICATION CODES (SCC) means number codes created by the United States Environmental Protection Agency used to identify processes associated with point sources that contribute emissions to the atmosphere. - (27) SPECIAL REVIEW FEE means the fee charged to facilities to cover the cost of the qualified District personnel or a qualified consultant, as determined by the Executive Officer (EO), engaged by the District under contract, in the event that the EO determines that an air toxics inventory report or health risk assessment should be revised and the owner/operator cannot perform this task without errors or delays.